Tommy Hill (Twin Peaks)

-Tommy Hill, better known as Deputy Hawk, is a fictional character in the television series Twin Peaks (1990–2017), created by Mark Frost and David Lynch.
+Tommy "Hawk" Hill, better known as Deputy Hawk, is a fictional character in the television series Twin Peaks (1990–2017), created by Mark Frost and David Lynch.
 He appears in both seasons of the show, the 2017 revival series, as well as deleted scenes for the prequel film, Twin Peaks: The Missing Pieces.

 Played by Michael Horse, the deputy is nicknamed "Hawk" due to his tracking skills, which extend beyond animal and human tracks to those of cars and trucks.
 Hawk is aware of the many spiritual elements in the show, being the first person to verbally explain what the Black and White Lodges are, as well as having a prominent part in discovering Dale Cooper's disappearance in the revival.